wollardj/Mandrill/README.md

 	sudo mandrillctl --set-http-port 3001

 	# If you want to use Google's OAuth, this needs to be set to
-	# a publically resolvable FQDN.
+	# a publicly resolvable FQDN.
 If you don't plan to use OAuth,
 	# what you do with this value is pretty much up to you.
 	sudo mandrillctl --set-http-host http://mandrill.example.com